 - 5. LCA and LCC assessment of refurbishment scenario and new construction scenario: The assessments must be undertaken in line with the "Refurbishment vs Demolition and New Build whole life cycle carbon assessment" guidance.
 Results must be reported and compared in line with the guidance. - 6.
-Application for demolition and justification: Demolition of existing building for redevelopment can only be allowed via a formal application for demolition.
+Application for demolition and justification: Demolition of existing buildings for redevelopment can only be allowed via a formal application for demolition.
 Demolition of existing buildings that are subject to this policy can be granted if: - a.
-The asset has been deemed not-reusable for refurbishment by the site surveyor. - b.
+The site surveyor has deemed the asset unreusable for refurbishment. - b.
 The new build option has lower life cycle GWP impacts than the refurbishment options as per the LCA analysis. - c.
-No refurbishment option can achieve the maximum potential built space and the site is within a "public transport" zone and the GWP of the new build option is not higher than the respective limit values in the "Refurbishment vs Demolition and New Build whole life cycle carbon assessment" guidance. - d.
+No refurbishment option can achieve the maximum potential built space and the site is within a "public transport" zone and the GWP of the new build option is not higher than the respective limit values in the "Refurbishment vs Demolition and New Build whole-life cycle carbon assessment" guidance. - d.
 The construction cost or whole life cost of the refurbishment options is more that 20% higher compared to the new build option.